Assassination of Spencer Perceval: Early life

 John Bellingham was born in about 1770, in the county of Huntingdonshire.
 His father, also named John, was a land agent and painted miniature portraits.
 His mother Elizabeth was from a well-to-do Huntingdonshire family.
 In 1779, John senior became mentally ill, and, after confinement in an asylum, died in 1780 or 1781.
 The family were then provided for by William Daw, Elizabeth's brother-in-law, a prosperous lawyer who arranged Bellingham's appointment as an officer cadet on board the East India Company's ship Hartwell.
 En route to India the ship mutinied, and was wrecked off the coast of the Cape Verde islands; Bellingham survived and returned home.
-Daw then helped him to set up in business as a tin plate manufacturer in London, but after a few years the business failed and Bellingham was made bankrupt in 1794.
+Daw then helped him to set up in business as a tin plate manufacturer in London, but after a few years the business failed and Bellingham was declared bankrupt in 1794.
 Bellingham appears to have escaped debtors' prison, perhaps through the further intervention of Daw.
 Chastened by this experience, he decided to settle down and obtained a post as a book-keeper with a firm engaged in trade with Russia.
 Bellingham worked hard, and was sufficiently regarded by his employers to be appointed in 1800 as the firm's resident representative in Arkhangelsk, Russia.
 On his return home, he set up his own trading business and moved to Liverpool.
 In 1803, he married Mary Neville from Dublin.